zdravkov/kendo-docs/api/wrappers/jsp/editor.md

 ##  Configuration JSP Tags

-### kendo:editor-imagebrowser
+### kendo:editor-imageBrowser

 Configuration for image browser dialog.

-More documentation is available at [kendo:editor-imagebrowser](editor/imagebrowser).
+More documentation is available at [kendo:editor-imageBrowser](editor/imagebrowser).

 #### Example

     <kendo:editor>
-        <kendo:editor-imagebrowser></kendo:editor-imagebrowser>
+        <kendo:editor-imageBrowser></kendo:editor-imageBrowser>
     </kendo:editor>

 ### kendo:editor-tools

 A collection of tools that should render a button, combobox, etc, to interact with the Editor.
-Custom tools are defined as a collection of required properties, while the insertHtml  tool requires a collection of text-value pairs
+Custom tools are defined as a collection of required properties, while the insertHtml tool requires a collection of text-value pairs.
+A separator may be included multiple times.

 More documentation is available at [kendo:editor-tools](editor/tools).